rakkwan/final-project/README.md

 - Validation: We have a validation file to check data.
-- (Extra) AJAX and jQuery: We use both to access and display data from Walmart's API and to handle the cart's page functions and insertion into out database.
+- (Extra) AJAX and jQuery: We use both to access and display data from Walmart's API and to handle the cart's page functions and insertion into our database.
-- (Extra) API: We use Walmart's API to retrieve products for out search page.
+- (Extra) API: We use Walmart's API to retrieve products for our search page.